- understand and apply a range of approaches to the design of online and offline courses;

 There are two elements to the assessment:

-Design Challenge Analysis (20% of your final mark, 1000 words): Weeks 7 and 8 will involve you in engaging with a range of current design challenges, and you will select one of these to analyse in more detail as your first assignment.
+Design Challenge Analysis (20% of your final mark, 1000 words): Weeks 7 and 8 will involve you in engaging with a range of current design challenges, and you will select an existing course design to analyse in more detail as your first assignment.